 Purpose

 Within an organization, an employee changes his or her company, department or cost center.
 The transfer also includes a new line manager (supervisor) for the employee.
-Thus, a transfer event will need to be executed for this employee.
+Thus, a transfer event needs to be executed for this employee.

-In this step, the HR Administrator enters transfer data for an employee.
+In this process step, the HR Administrator enters transfer data for an employee.

 Procedure